Raven (wrestler): Early career (1988–1992)

 Early in his career, Levy competed for the World Wrestling Council in Puerto Rico as well as the Memphis, Tennessee-based promotion Continental Wrestling Association under the ring name "Scotty the Body", where he was given the gimmick of being the "boy toy" of Missy Hyatt, who used him to her and Eddie Gilbert's advantage.
 After leaving Memphis, Levy wrestled in Florida.

-Levy next traveled to Canada, where he competed briefly for the Vancouver, British Columbia-based promotion All Star Wrestling before leaving due to differences with owner Al Tomko.
+Levy next traveled to Canada, where he competed briefly for the Vancouver, British Columbia-based promotion NWA All-Star Wrestling before leaving due to differences with owner Al Tomko.
 From there, he returned to the United States, joining Pacific Northwest Wrestling in Portland, Oregon.
 Over the next three years, he was positioned as one of the main heels, winning all of the titles and feuding heavily with Steve Doll.
 His manager in PNW was Taylor Made.
 After taking a brief break from competing, he returned to PNW as a face and began a feud with The Grappler.
 In the summer of 1989, Levy made a number of appearances under a mask as "Matman", a Batman-inspired character who teamed with Beetlejuice.

-Wrestling as Scotty the Body, Levy made a one-off appearance on WWF Prime Time Wrestling in a losing effort against Koko B. Ware in October 1990.
+Wrestling as Scotty the Body, Levy made a one-off appearance on WWF Prime Time Wrestling in a losing effort against Koko B. Ware on October 9, 1990.

 After leaving PNW, Levy joined the Dallas, Texas-based Global Wrestling Federation, where he adopted the ring name "Scott Anthony".
 Levy was part of the stable known as "The Cartel", along with Cactus Jack, Makhan Singh, Rip Rogers and Max Andrews.
 Levy also served as a color commentator for GWF's televised broadcasts on ESPN alongside play-by-play commentators Craig Johnson and Scott Hudson.

 World Championship Wrestling (1992–1993)

 In 1992, Levy joined World Championship Wrestling (WCW).
 He was given the ring name "Scotty Flamingo" and the gimmick of a surfer from Florida, even carrying a surfboard to the ring.
-According to him, he didn't like the character nor the High-Flying style, but he was forced by the promoters.
+According to him, he did not like the character nor the high flying style, but was forced by the promoters.
 He was originally managed by J. T. Southern.
-Levy competed in the WCW light heavyweight division, winning the WCW Light Heavyweight Championship from Brian Pillman on June 20, 1992 at Beach Blast.
+Levy competed in the WCW light heavyweight division, winning the WCW Light Heavyweight Championship from Brian Pillman on June 20, 1992, at Beach Blast.
 He held the title until July 5, 1992, when he was defeated by Brad Armstrong.
 Levy went on to align himself with Diamond Dallas Page and Vinnie Vegas as a member of "The Diamond Mine".
 Levy would continue to feud with Pillman and Armstrong, before feuding with Johnny B. Badd.
 At Clash of the Champions XXI on November 18, 1992, Levy defeated Badd in a boxing match via knockout after Vegas surreptitiously weighted his boxing glove by soaking it in water.
 Levy left WCW in February 1993 after disagreements with booker Bill Watts.